 Install Azure CLI on Windows

-For Windows the Azure CLI is installed via an MSI, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.
+For Windows, the Azure CLI is installed via a MSI, which gives you access to the CLI through the Windows Command Prompt (CMD) or PowerShell.
 When installing for Windows Subsystem for Linux (WSL), packages are available for your Linux distribution.
 See the main install page for the list of supported package managers or how to install manually under WSL.

 Install or update

 The MSI distributable is used for installing or updating the Azure CLI on Windows.
-You don't need to uninstall any current versions before using the MSI installer.
+You don't need to uninstall current versions before using the MSI installer because the MSI will update any existing version.

 You can now run the Azure CLI with the

-Here are some common problems seen when installing on Windows.
+Here are some common problems seen when installing the Azure CLI on Windows.
 If you experience a problem not covered here, file an issue on GitHub.

 Proxy blocks connection